Istituto Italiano di Tecnologia: Structure and scientific sectors

-IIT mainly collaborates to the local University of Genoa, and also has other affiliated research centres (twelve in Italy and two in Boston, USA).
+IIT mainly collaborates to the local University of Genoa, and also has other affiliated research centres (twelve in Italy and two in Boston, United States).

 Future expansions

 IIT is currently constructing a new scientific centre, called Center for Human Technologies, in the GREAT Campus scientific technology park in Genoa Erzelli.

 The first IIT laboratory in the Genoa Erzelli park opened in November 2016 and is part of the robotics department.
 Additional novel IIT laboratories were established and inaugurated in July 2019; for these new scientific laboratories, the institute plans to recruit approximately 300 new researchers.

 The new research facilities will be dedicated to robotics, motion perception, neuroscience, human-robot interaction, computational statistics, neurogenomics, neurodiagnostics, and other scientific areas.

+H4E – Hub For Enterpreneurship

+On 13 June 2023, H4E – Hub For Enterpreneurship was inaugurated in the Erzelli headquarters.

 Delivered applications

 One of the main goals of IIT is to carry on projects able to produce real-life applications.
 Therefore, scientific projects are not oriented to reach theoretical discoveries, but rather to deliver new technologies in robotics and nanotechnology.

 The most famous application developed and delivered by the Italian Institute of Technology is the humanoid robot iCub.
 IIT dedicates a complete facility to the study and the development of this robot.

 In 2014, IIT released BlindPad, an electronic device for blind people, developed by IIT researchers in collaboration with Istituto David Chiossone in Genoa.

 In 2015, the Italian Institute of Technology produced a robotics application for an artificial hand, a prosthesis able to replace a missing human arm.

 In June 2015, another of IIT's robot named Walkman, participated to the pre-eminent DARPA Robotics Challenge, in Los Angeles (USA).

 In 2016, the Italian Institute of Technology won the robotics grasping challenge at the IEEE/RJS International Conference On Intelligent Robots and Systems (IROS 2016) in South Korea.

 In 2017, IIT and Momodesign released a motorcycle helmet made of graphene.

+In May 2020, Ferrari chairman John Elkann announced that Ferrari and the Italian Institute of Technology had jointly developed the FI5, a low-cost pulmonary ventilator for hospitals during the COVID-19 emergency.